mnot/I-D/site-wide-headers/draft.md

 For example, it is not uncommon for a CSP response header field to exceed 1K (and has been observed to be greater than 3K on popular sites).
 This forces site administrators to make an awkward choice; put the large header in the HPACK table, thereby crowding out other headers, or omit it, requiring its full content to be sent on every applicable response.

-This document defines a way to specify one or more sets of HTTP response header fields that, when their use is negotiated, are appended to HTTP responses by the recipient.
+This document defines a way to specify one or more sets of HTTP response header fields in a well-known resource {{!RFC5785}} that, when their use is negotiated, are appended to HTTP responses by the user agent.
 This allows common response headers to be omitted both from on-the-wire responses and the HPACK compression table, making both more efficient.

 This approach is preferable to increasing the HTTP/2 SETTINGS_HEADER_TABLE_SIZE ({{?RFC7540}}, Section 6.5.2), because increasing that setting incurs a per-connection overhead on the server, whereas using the technique documented here does not.

 ## Example {#example}

-If a request to the well-known resource for an origin (see {{well-known}}) returns:
+If a GET request to the well-known resource for an origin (see {{well-known}}) returns:

 ~~~
 HTTP/1.1 200 OK